 The Governor’s Office for Children (GOC) is the HQ of Maryland's efforts to improve the well-being of all kids and end child poverty in the state.

-The GOC administers the ENOUGH Initiative a first-in-the-nation effort to reduce the number of children living in poverty through community-led, government-supported solutions.
-The initiative addresses the root causes of poverty in specific neighborhoods that have been historically left behind and impacted by barriers to economic mobility.
-Driven by data, residents’ lived experiences and cross-sector collaboration, this grant initiative supports community-led organizations across every region of Maryland to improve access to quality healthcare, good schools, good jobs and safe neighborhoods so that more children and families can prosper.
+The GOC also administers the ENOUGH Initiative a first-in-the-nation effort to reduce the number of children living in poverty through community-led, government-supported solutions.
+The initiative addresses the root causes of poverty in specific neighborhoods that have been historically left behind and supports community-led organizations across every region of Maryland to improve access to quality healthcare, good schools, good jobs and safe neighborhoods.

 Through a whole-community, whole-government approach, the GOC is designed to do what no single agency can do alone: align, coordinate, and maximize Maryland’s investment in children and families.